oceanprotocol-archive/OEPs/10/README.md

 The json is stored in an encoded form such as [Base64URL](https://tools.ietf.org/html/rfc7515#appendix-C) where it is easy to be verified by the authorization server.
 The JWT is fully compatible with [OAuth 2.0](#oauth-2.0-flow) standard.

-#### Use cases
+#### Use Cases
-The main two use cases are the [authorization](https://en.wikipedia.org/wiki/Authorization), and [information exchange of claims](https://self-issued.info/docs/draft-ietf-oauth-json-web-token.html#rfc.section.4).
-Authorization could be conducted in case of a user is [authenticated](https://en.wikipedia.org/wiki/Authentication), as a resource owner you can include this token for each the request sent to the client.
+The primary use cases we are tackling initially are [authorization](https://en.wikipedia.org/wiki/Authorization), and the [information exchange of claims](https://self-issued.info/docs/draft-ietf-oauth-json-web-token.html#rfc.section.4).
+Authorization could be conducted in the case that a user is [authenticated](https://en.wikipedia.org/wiki/Authentication), with a resource owner including this token for each request sent to the client.
-Also, it could be used for information exchange where JWT uses pub/priv key pairs to sign claims as shown below.
+Also, the token could be used for information exchange where JWT uses pub/priv key pairs to sign claims as shown below.

-#### JWT structure:
+#### JWT Structure:

 JWT structure includes three components:
 - Header:

-This part includes the name of hashing algorithm and the type of token itself.
-It includes the name of hashing algorithm due to the wide range of hashing algorithms, so we don't know which one exactly will be used by the authorization server.
+This part includes the name of the  hashing algorithm and the type of token itself.
+It includes the name of the hashing algorithm due to the wide range of hashing algorithms, so we don't know which one exactly will be used by the authorization server.
 ```json
 {